vsallaberry/privgold-pandora/README.md

 The first Goal was to have a 64bit MacOS build: this is when the pandora box has been openned, implying a lot more updates.

-Tested on El Capitan, Mojave and Catalina.
+Tested on macOS El Capitan, Mojave and Catalina, linux debian 9.
 Vegastrike now supports 3 graphical engines for openGL: GLUT, SDL1, SDL2.
 SDL1 is discouraged, SDL2 is recomanded, use GLUT if trouble with SDL2.
 Unicode handling (keyboard and graphics) has been improved.